+In both The Business Strategy Game (BSG) and GLO-BUS, class members are divided into teams of one to five persons and assigned to run a company that competes head-to-head against companies run by other class members.
 In both simulations, companies compete in a global market arena, selling their products in four geographic regions-Europe-Africa, North America, Asia-Pacific, and Latin America.
 Each management team is called upon to craft a strategy for their company and make decisions relating to plant operations, workforce compensation, pricing and marketing, social responsibility/citizenship, and finance.